 In other words, you are unlikely to accidentally gain weight from vitamin D unless you are taking stupendous dosages.

-Everyone should make an effort to maintain sufficient blood levels of vitamin D. Fat loss is just one potential benefit, but there are far more important reasons.
+Everyone should make an effort to maintain sufficient blood levels of vitamin D (and indeed an adequate of all major vitamins and minerals).
+Fat loss is just one potential benefit, but there are far more important reasons.

 For example, did you know that higher circulating vitamin D concentrations are associated with a lower risk of colorectal cancer?